mskoldSU/lab_templates/auto.template.creation/README.md

         4. Parameters

+        Used for the export and specifies which substances shall be analyzed based on what type of analysis it is.

         | analystyp | parameternamn | matenhet |
         |-----------|---------------|----------|
         | Metall    | SI            | g / kg   |

     </details>
 -   lab_management
+    -   Allows the user to select a project (through the `project_selector` and then shows the `samples_preparation` once the selection has been made).
 -   project_selector
+    -   Allows the user to select a project.
+Lists all projects and allows one to be selected.
+Upon seletion it will load the relevant sqlite database into memory.
 -   samples_preparation
+    -   Shows all samples/prover in a wide format.
+Each cell has the format `X * [(~)Y]`.
+It means there are `X` samples, each a homogenate of size `Y`.
+If the `~` is present, it means the homogenates are different sizes but the largest in the group is `Y`.
+The user can select some cells and click `Set AccNR` to enter AccNR and ProvID, and edit the sizes of the homogenates or the number of samples.
 -   set_accnr_and_provid
+    -   Contains a checkbox called `expand`.
+If `expand` is not checked it will allow the user to enter the first AccNR and ProvID for a group of samples (same species and location).
+The app will automatically assign sequent AccNR and ProvID for all samples in the group.
+If multiple groups shall have the same AccNR for example (e.g. multiple tests are to be done on the same homogenates) the button `Copy AccNR from first to rest` can be used.
+It it quite self-explanatory.
+    -   If `expand` is checked.
+It will show each sample in the group on a separate row, the sizes of the homogenates can be edited by double-clicking on it, a row (/sample) can be removed by setting the homogenate size to `0` and a new row can be added by clicking on `Add another entry for ${group}`.
+(OBS!)
+If rows are added, removed or the homogenate sizes are edited all AccNR and ProvID for that group will be cleared.
 -   export
     -   This module is not yet created.
 The idea for it is that it will gather all of the relevant information from the sqlite database